Modular Serre Correspondence via stable pairs: Some examples on

 Therefore, $h^0(E(1))=2+h^1(E(1))+h^3(E(1))\geq 2$. \end{proof}

-Next, we consider the corresponding Hilbert scheme for $v_1$, which is $\calh^{3t+3}_{\p3}$.
+Next, we consider the corresponding Hilbert scheme for $v(1)$, which is $\calh^{3t+3}_{\p3}$.
 According to \cite{chen2012detaching} and \cite[Proposition 3.1, 3.2]{nollet1997hilbert}, the Hilbert scheme has five components.
-Denote by ${\calh}_1$, $\calh_2$, $\calh_3$, $\calh_4$, and $\calh_5$ the five components, and we describe the general curves in those components in the following chart.
+Denote by ${\calh}_1$, $\calh_2$, $\calh_3$, $\calh_4$, and $\calh_5$ the five components, and we describe the general one-dimensional schemes in those components in the following chart.